Tracy Williams: Ring of Honor (2018–2021)

-Williams made his Ring of Honor debut on Survival of the Fittest (2018).
+Williams made his Ring of Honor debut at Survival of the Fittest in November 2018.
 He participated in the Survival of the Fittest tournament, where he was eliminated at the first round by Jonathan Gresham.
-At a ROH taping in Atlanta, Georgia, Williams would join Juice Robinson, David Finlay, Mark Haskins, Bandido and Tenille Dashwood in forming a new faction named ‘Lifeblood’.
-However, after the departures of Dashwood and Robinson from the promotion, Lifeblood would quietly disband and Williams would find himself once again in singles competition.
+At a ROH taping in Atlanta, Georgia, Williams would join Juice Robinson, David Finlay, Mark Haskins, Bandido and Tenille Dashwood in forming a new faction named "Lifeblood".
+However, after the departures of Dashwood and Robinson from the promotion, Lifeblood quietly disbanded and Williams would find himself once again in singles competition.
 In September 2020, Williams competed in the ROH Pure Tournament for the ROH Pure Championship where he defeated Rust Taylor in the first round, Fred Yehi in the second round and Jay Lethal in the semi-finals but lost to Jonathan Gresham in the finals.
-Following this, Williams would join Lethal, Gresham and Rhett Titus in forming a new faction known as The Foundation.
+Following this, Williams would join Lethal, Gresham, and Rhett Titus in forming a new faction known as The Foundation.

-On March 26, 2021, Williams became a double champion, winning the ROH World Television Championship by defeating Kenny King - who was filling in for the injured recognized champion Dragon Lee, and also the ROH World Tag Team Championship, teaming with Titus to defeat King and La Bestia del Ring - who himself was subbing for recognized champion Dragon Lee.
+On March 26, 2021, Williams became a double champion, winning the ROH World Television Championship by defeating Kenny King - who was filling in for the injured recognized champion Dragon Lee - and also the ROH World Tag Team Championship, teaming with Titus to defeat King and La Bestia del Ring - who himself was subbing for recognized champion Dragon Lee.
 Williams would then lose the TV Title to Tony Deppen on Ring of Honor Wrestling (aired May 1, 2021, but the exact match date is unknown due to it being at a closed door taping).
+At Final Battle, Team Foundation (Williams, Ethan Carter III, Eli Isom, and Taylor Rust) lost to Rocky Romero and VLNCE UNLTD (Brody King, Homicide, and Tony Deppen), following which ROH went on hiatus.

+New Japan Pro-Wrestling (2019, 2022, 2023)

+Williams debuted with New Japan Pro-Wrestling in January 2019 as part of its "The New Beginning USA" event, first teaming with Juice Robinson in Los Angeles, California to defeat Roppongi Vice, then teaming with David Finlay in Charlotte, North Carolina to defeat Chaos, then teaming with Finlay and Robinson to defeat Chaos in Nashville, Tennessee.
+In April 2019, Williams wrestled on the G1 Supercard pay-per-view jointly promoted by NJPW and ROH in New York City, competing in an Honor Rumble on the pre-show that was won by Kenny King.
+In May 2019, Williams took part in the War of the Worlds event jointly promoted by NJPW and ROH, primarily teaming with Mark Haskins.

+Williams returned to NJPW in October 2022, losing to Minoru Suzuki at "The Night Before Rumble on 44th Street: a Halloween Special" pay-per-view in New York City.
+He returned once more in April 2023 at NJPW's "Collision in Philadelphia" pay-per-view in Philadelphia, Pennsylvania, losing to Alex Coughlin.